0djentd/emtk/readme.md

 BMTools
 =======

-BMTools is a Blender addon that uses EMTKL to simplify editing modifiers stack through modal operators and abstraction layers.
+_BMTools_ is a _Blender_ addon that uses _EMTKL_ to simplify editing modifiers stack through modal operators and abstraction layers.

+_BMToolM_ is a modal operator that can be used to edit clusters and modifiers of an object.
+It has editing modes for all editable properties of all Blender modifiers.
+It can be extended using _ClustersEditor_ class.

+_BMToolM_ _lite_ is a modal operator for viewing and basic editing of clusters and modifiers.
+It cant be used to edit modifiers properties.